disruptiveplanets/AIME/data/probe-space-1/readme.md

 # Dec 22

 Having changed the minimization process so that the walkers more closely match the likelihood, I'm re-running the parameter search and oblateness test, with the hope that the minimization procedure will work.
+It works on the test and on some real parameters I tested locally.

+Next step is to fix any more minimization problems, update the paper, and work on the intro.